 - 1 cup semisweet chocolate chunks

-- Place chocolate and butter in a medium saucepan.
+- Place the white chocolate and butter in a medium saucepan.
 Cook over medium-low heat, stirring frequently, until melted.
 Don’t worry if they don’t combine completely.
 Set aside to cool slightly.

-- Preheat oven to 350°.
-Lightly grease an 8-inch square baking pan.
+- Preheat oven to 350°F. Lightly grease an 8-inch square baking pan.

-- Using an electric mixer on medium speed, beat eggs, sugar, and vanilla extract until well-blended.
-Add butter/white chocolate mixture and mix until smooth.
+- Using an electric mixer on medium speed, beat the eggs, sugar, and vanilla extract until well-blended.
+Add the white chocolate mixture and mix until smooth.

-- Reduce mixer speed to low and gradually add flour mixture.
+- Reduce mixer speed to low and gradually add the flour mixture.
 Mix just until combined.
-Stir in chocolate chunks.
+Stir in the chocolate chunks.

-- Transfer batter to prepared pan.
-Bake 28-32 minutes, or until edges are lightly browned and a pick inserted into the center comes out with moist crumbs.
+- Transfer the batter to the prepared pan.
+Bake 28-32 minutes, or until the edges are lightly browned and a pick inserted into the center comes out clean.
 Cool in pan on wire rack.